 Making friends across Winchester often starts with calm, familiar plans.
 A coffee in the centre, a walk through the Water Meadows, or a relaxed catch‑up near Hyde or St Cross keeps things comfortable.
 Start with a short, public first meet that’s easy to time‑box, then follow up with another simple plan if you click.
 Keeping it local makes meeting again much easier — and repeat meet‑ups are where friendships form.

-Making friends as an adult can feel awkward — Drinking Partners makes it easier, more relaxed, and pressure-free, without meeting in large groups or organised events.
+Making friends as an adult can feel awkward — especially when everyday routines in Winchester are already set.
+Drinking Partners keeps things simple, relaxed and pressure-free, without the need for large groups or organised events.

-Take things at your own pace and connect in a way that feels right for you.
+Take things at your own pace and connect in a way that feels comfortable for you.

-Follow these steps to connect over shared interests, message freely and plan meet that feel comfortable.
+Follow these steps to connect over shared interests, message freely and plan meet-ups that feel comfortable, public and pressure-free.

 It only takes a few minutes to get started: